-ver the years it has become a day that many of our friends look forward to celebrating with us, and the crowd seems to grow larger every year!
-This St. Patty’s day menu is what I love to make to mark the occasion.
-It is sure to please the most Irish of your mates, and your non-Irish mates!
-Cheers to Feast & Merriment, inspired by a celebration of the Irish spirit that welcomes all to raise a glass to good times and good health.
+It has become a day that many of our friends look forward to celebrating with us, and the crowd seems to grow larger every year!
+This St. Patty’s day menu is what I make to mark the annual occasion that is all about Feast & Merriment!

 Every St. Patty’s day menu must contain a delicious loaf of Irish soda bread.
 Often people will serve it at dinner, but I like to put it out before dinner alongside some room temperature, European style butter.
 This Ina Garten recipe uses currants, not raisins, and beats out any soda bread you could ever buy at a store.